-When an employee is injured on the job, the financial and operational impacts can ripple through your organization for years.
-While medical bills are a concern, indemnity costs (lost wages) are often the hidden drain on your bottom line.
-In fact, claim values influence your experience modification (ex-mod) factor and drive up your insurance premiums for three full policy periods.
+An RTW program not only encourages a speedy recovery but also significantly mitigates workers' compensation costs.
+When an employee is injured on the job, the financial and operational impacts can ripple through an organization for years.
+While medical bills are a primary concern, indemnity costs (lost wages) are often the hidden drain on the bottom line.
+Further, these claim values directly influence your experience modification (ex-mod) factor and drive up your insurance premiums for three full policy periods.

-Beyond the financial benefits to the employer, bringing employees back to work quickly in modified duty keeps them on their "biological work clock," reduces the stress and depression associated with prolonged absences, and maintains their earning capacity.
+Bringing employees back to work quickly in modified duty benefits the worker as well by keeping them on their "biological work clock," reducing the stress and depression associated with prolonged absences, and maintaining their earning capacity.

 Important note: This guide covers general principles that apply across most states, but workers' compensation is regulated at the state level and requirements vary significantly.
 Always confirm reporting deadlines, benefit rules, and procedural requirements with your carrier or broker for your specific state(s).

-Before you can bring employees back to work, you need a documented policy that demonstrates a genuine commitment to early return-to-work.
+Create a documented policy that demonstrates your commitment to return-to-work.
 This foundational document sets the tone for your entire organization, shifting the mindset from disability to ability.

 What to include in your policy:

-A workers compensation return-to-work program will fail without dedicated oversight.
-You need a specific person or a small team responsible for administering the program, acting as the central communication hub for all involved parties, and ensuring the program is being administered correctly.
+Having a dedicated employee that focuses on your injured workers and their return-to-work progress is key to success.
+A specific person or a small team should be responsible for administering the program, acting as the central communication hub for all involved parties, and ensuring the program is being administered correctly.

 If you are establishing a team, consider including an HR representative, a frontline supervisor, and a member of senior management to ensure the program has leadership support.